WhareK/Wharek/README.md

 ### Goals

-- To contribute to open-source projects that make a difference.
+- To make a game revolving around Te Reo Maori
-- To deepen my understanding of complex data structures and algorithms.
+- To make Te Rangatira know world wide.
-- To build user-friendly and efficient software solutions.
+- To build user-friendly and efficient software solutions for Maori people.